-Niki Dasarathy, Program Manager, joined ABA ROLI’s Middle East & North Africa Division in October 2012.
-Ms. Dasarathy currently manages programming in Jordan and Turkey.
-Ms. Dasarathy was most recently an associate attorney representing labor unions in New York City on labor and employment-related matters.
+Niki Dasarathy, Senior Advisor, joined ABA ROLI in October 2012.
+Dasarathy currently manages programming in Jordan, Turkey and the Gulf region.
+Dasarathy was most recently an associate attorney representing labor unions in New York City on labor and employment-related matters.
 She has also served as a United Nations Development Program researcher in democratic governance and as an international human rights fellow for the Center for Constitutional Rights.
-Ms. Dasarathy’s international law experience includes working in Phnom Penh, Cambodia, at the Cambodian Center for Human Rights and as an extern in the Office of the Co-Prosecutor at the Extraordinary Chambers in the Courts of Cambodia.
-She holds a J.D. degree from Case Western Reserve University School of Law and a B.A. degree from the George Washington University in journalism.
-You can contact Niki Dasarathy at Nikila.Dasarathy@americanbar.org.
+Dasarathy’s international law experience includes working in Phnom Penh, Cambodia, at the Cambodian Center for Human Rights and as an extern in the Office of the Co-Prosecutor at the Extraordinary Chambers in the Courts of Cambodia.
+She holds a J.D. degree from Case Western Reserve University School of Law and a B.A. degree in journalism from the George Washington University.

 Susan Goldman, Senior Advisor, has previously worked for ABA ROLI including as deputy country director for Uzbekistan and Turkmenistan and as a country director for Vietnam.
 She was recently the disaster preparedness coordinator for the U.S. Embassy in Kathmandu, Nepal, where she lived from August 2012 to May 2015.
 Goldman holds graduate degrees in Russian and East European studies, from Stanford University, and in political science, from the University of California–Berkeley.
 She holds an undergraduate degree in international affairs from the University of Colorado–Boulder.